Wilhelm Hoegner

-Wilhelm Johann Harald Hoegner (23 September 1887 in Munich – 5 March 1980 in Munich) was the second Bavarian prime minister (SPD) after World War II (1945–1946 and 1954–1957), and the father of the Bavarian constitution.
+Wilhelm Johann Harald Hoegner (23 September 1887 – 5 March 1980) was the second Bavarian minister-president after World War II (1945–1946 and 1954–1957), and the father of the Bavarian constitution.
 He has been the only Social Democrat to hold this office since 1920.

 Early life

 Wilhelm Hoegner was born in Munich in 1887, the son of Michael Georg Hoegner and Therese Engelhardt.
 Growing up in Burghausen, he studied law in Munich, Berlin and Erlangen.
 After graduation, he worked as a lawyer, then as a Staatsanwalt, a state prosecutor.
 In 1919 he became a member of the SPD.
 He married Anna Woock in 1918, with whom he had two children.

 Interwar politics and exile

 From 1924 to 1930, Hoegner was a Social Democratic member of the Landtag of Bavaria.
 He was involved in the investigation into Hitler's Beer Hall Putsch in 1923 and through this became part of the opposition to the Nazis.
 He published, anonymously, a paper on the findings of the investigation, which is considered an important historical document due to the fact that the Nazis destroyed all official reports from the inquest after 1933.
 He actively opposed Hitler in his time as a member of the German Reichstag from 1930 to 1933.
 For this reason, he was dismissed from government service after the Nazi takeover in 1933 and had to escape to Austria, and from there, in 1934, to Switzerland, where he worked as a freelance writer.
 He was in contact there with other German refugees from the Nazis and worked with them in an organisation called Demokratisches Deutschland, aimed against the Nazis.